ethereum/remix-plugins-directory/docs/getting_started.md

 ### Exposing methods

-You can expose methods in your app to other plugins.
+You can expose methods in your app to other plugins or call methods on other plugins.
 It is described in <a href='https://github.com/ethereum/remix-plugin/tree/master/packages/plugin/webview' target=_blank>plugin-webview</a>.

 **You should include those methods in your profile.json which you create to <a href='publishing_your_plugin.html'>publish your plugin.</a>**